 Myth 8.
 Those who suffer lactose intolerance should completely avoid dairy products

 Difficulty in digesting lactose should not mean dairy must be eliminated from your diet.
-According to Australian Dietary Guidelines, lactose intolerant may consume up to 250mL of milk provided it is taken along with other foods throughout the day.
+According to Australian Dietary Guidelines, lactose intolerants may consume up to 250mL of milk provided it is taken along with other foods throughout the day.
 Cheese may easily be ingested as it contains virtually no lactose.
 While yogurt has ‘good’ bacteria that may actually help with your digestion.

 Myth 9.
 Cheese can increase cholesterol levels

 Although cheese contains saturated fat and salt, it is also packed with healthy nutrients.
-Findings have shown that there is no link between cheese consumption and increased body fat or with LDL cholesterol.
+Findings have shown that there is no link between cheese consumption and increased body fat or LDL cholesterol.

 Myth 10.
 Drinking milk may cause kidney stones

-The most common type of kidney stones is calcium oxalate stones, however, this does not mean it is caused by drinking milk.
+The most common type of kidney stone is calcium oxalate stones, however, this does not mean it is caused by drinking milk.
 It is formed by the rise of oxalate levels in the urine and can be prevented by increasing fluids, potassium, and magnesium.
 Hence, milk prevents the risk of having kidney stones.